Home » Family Friendly Dinner Recipes » 30 Minute Meal » Greek Chicken Meatballs

 This recipe is really simple to follow.
 For the full set of directions, make sure you scroll down to the recipe card below.

-3. Cook the meatballs until done.
-You can do this either on the stovetop or in the oven.
+3. Cook until golden and cooked through, either on the stovetop or in the oven

 making greek meatballs